Euro S50 Single Vanos

 During following seals installation procedure, great care should be taken to not drop and damage vanos components.
 Perform work over table, so if part is dropped it will fall to table top.

-Note: Try to not disturb vanos oil pump rotational position.
-Oil pump is currently aligned to mate with exhaust camshaft oil pump driver.
+Note that it is important to try not to disturb the vanos oil pump’s rotational position, as it is currently aligned to mate with the exhaust camshaft oil pump driver.

-Remove intake cylinder cover from vanos inboard side.
+First , detach the intake cylinder cover from the vanos inboard side.

 Note: Cover resistance is due to cover sealing O-ring.